thecarp/dactyl-keyboard/doc/configuration.md

 around the x axis, a half turn (flip) around the y axis, and a quarter turn around the z axis.

+#### Intrinsic rotation

+In this application, the phrase “intrinsic rotation” refers to features of the keyboard spinning in place, each around its own centre.
+Such rotation is applied first, before other rotations of the feature.

+The phrase does not refer to intrinsic rotation in the alternative sense that each step is performed on a coordinate system (vector space) resulting from previous operations.

 ## Bodies

 The anchor metaphor is related to the concept of bodies.
 Whereas an `anchor`